dmiz-1/Aneurisma/README.md

 66."⪫x" set memory to index of x of list memory <br>
 67."⩨x'y" set memory to item x of row y <br>
 68."⨪x'y" set memory to replace item x in list memory <br>
+69."∂x" set memory to map code x for each item in list memory <br>
+70."≎x'y" add x to index y in memory list <br>
+71."↻x'y" run x y times (if y are null, run x forever) <br>

 The replacers are: <br>
 1.Δ  - The memory value <br>